 Introduction

 TWC will execute a fee-for-service contract with Boards to purchase wage payment services for VR Participants in paid work experience.
 The paid work experience placements will be for VR Participants who are students with disabilities and for whom paid work experience is an identified service on their Individualized Plan for Employment (IPE).
+Students who are potentially eligible may also participate in Paid Work Experience.
 The paid work experience described in this chapter is a stand-alone service that is separate from the Summer Earn and Learn program.

 …